-Bill of Supply [Section 31(3)(c) read with rule 49] Following Persons are required to issue Bill of supply Instead of Tax invoice Registered person supplying exempted goods or services or both or Registered person paying tax under composition levy (or Sec 10(2A)) Note: Any tax invoice or any other similar document issued under any other Act for the time being in force in respect of any non-taxable supply shall be treated as bill of supply for the purposes of the Act.
+- Bill of Supply [Section 31(3)(c) read with rule 49] Following Persons are required to issue Bill of supply Instead of Tax invoice Registered person supplying exempted goods or services or both or Registered person paying tax under composition levy (or Sec 10(2A)) Note: Any tax invoice or any other similar document issued under any other Act for the time being in force in respect of any non-taxable supply shall be treated as bill of supply for the purposes of the Act.
 Receipt Voucher [Section 31(3)(d) read with rule 50] A registered person shall, on receipt of advance payment with respect to any supply of goods or services or both, issue a Receipt Voucher evidencing receipt of such payment.
-Where at the time of receipt of advance, rate of tax and/or nature of supply is not determinable Where at the time of receipt of advance Applicable Rate of tax is not determinable 18% Nature of supply is not determinable inter-State supply Refund Voucher [Section 31(3)(e) read with rule 51] Where, on receipt of advance payment with respect to any supply of goods or services or both the registered person issues a Receipt Voucher, but subsequently no supply is made and no tax invoice is issued in pursuance thereof, the said registered person may issue to the person who had made the payment, a Refund Voucher against such payment.
-Invoice and Payment Voucher [Section 31(3) (f) & (g) read with second proviso to rule 46 and rule 52] A registered person who is liable to pay tax under reverse charge [under section 9(3)/9(4) of the CGST Act] shall issue an Invoice in respect of goods or services or both received by him from the supplier who is not registered on the date of receipt of goods or services or both.
-Besides, a registered person who is liable to pay tax under reverse charge [under section 9(3)/9(4) of the CGST Act] shall issue a Payment Voucher at the time of making payment to the supplier.
+Where at the time of receipt of advance, rate of tax and/or nature of supply is not determinable Where at the time of receipt of advance Applicable Rate of tax is not determinable 18% Nature of supply is not determinable inter-State supply Refund Voucher [Section 31(3)(e) read with rule 51] Where, on receipt of advance payment with respect to any supply of good or services or both the registered person issues a Receipt Voucher, but subsequently no supply is made and no tax invoice is issued in pursuance thereof, the said registered person may issue to the person who had mad the payment, a Refund Voucher against such payment.
+Invoice and Payment Voucher [Section 31(3)] (f) & (g) read with second proviso to rule 46 and rule 52] A registered person who is liable to pay tax under rever [under section 9(3)/9(4) of the CGST Act] shall issue an Invoice of goods or services or both received by him from the supplier registered on the date of receipt of goods or services or both.
+ST Act] shall issue an Invoice in respect ed by him from the supplier who is not goods or services or both.

+pophon - Consolidated Inv -> @ end of month.
 Tax Invoice in special cases Rule 54